buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 **Terrain**

 The terrain on which you travel affects how much distance is covered in an hour or a day.
-Depending on the environment, climate, road quality, the Narrator can evaluate that movement can be normal, reduced by a third, reduced by half, or so impervious and difficult as to reduce it to a quarter of the total possible movement.
+Depending on the environment, climate, road quality, the Game Master can evaluate that movement can be normal, reduced by a third, reduced by half, or so impervious and difficult as to reduce it to a quarter of the total possible movement.

 **Mounted Movement**